Gustav Björk: Football

-In 1922, Hammarby had an other strong showing where they went to the finals of Svenska Mästerskapet, a cup by then held to decide the Swedish champion, losing 1–3 to GAIS in a game where Björk scored the consolidation goal.
+In 1922, Hammarby had another strong showing where they went to the finals of Svenska Mästerskapet, a cup by then held to decide the Swedish champion, losing 1–3 to GAIS in a game where Björk scored the consolation goal.

 In 1924, Hammarby IF was one of the founding members of Allsvenskan, a new league that was established to determine the Swedish champion.
 He was forced to retire from football in 1925 due to suffering from diabetes.

 Other sports

 Like many footballers at the time, Björk also played bandy with Hammarby IF between 1918 and 1925.

 In 1921, the club founded their ice hockey department, and on 7 March the same year, Björk became the very first goalscorer for Hammarby IF in a 7–5 win against IF Linnéa.
 He was part of their roster for two seasons in total.

 Personal life

 Björk died on 12 May 1928, aged 27, due to appendicitis.